-Achieve an orderly and efficient transition to Net Zero

-The NSW Government has adopted a goal of Net Zero emissions by 2050 and a 50% cut in emissions by 2030.
+2022 SIS objectives and strategic directions Recommendations summary (see Chapters 3-11 for full recommendations) Achieve an orderly and efficient transition to Net Zero The NSW Government has adopted a goal of Net Zero emissions by 2050 and a 50% cut in emissions by 2030.
 The 2020 Electricity Infrastructure Roadmap has set a pathway for the electricity sector transition.
 Implementation requires policies over the coming decades that will secure a new wave of investment in electricity reliability and affordability, predominantly by the private sector and through market mechanisms.
 The transport sector is the second highest emitting sector after electricity and will also need an affordable and comprehensive transition plan.
 The NSW Government's Electric Vehicle Strategy is an early step towards such a plan.

-- Ensure that the clean energy transition is orderly and cost effective. - Preserve a market-based approach to investment in electricity generation, transmission and retail to minimise the need for government subsidies. - Support a new wave in transmission infrastructure in a manner consistent with community expectations. - Pursue cost-effective initiatives to reduce emissions from State assets and infrastructure.

-- 22. Steadfast implementation of the NSW Electricity Infrastructure Roadmap in support of reliability and affordability - 23.
-De-risk the planned delivery of a large program of new transmission infrastructure - 24.
-Uplift capability and capacity across government and industry partners to secure delivery of the infrastructure needed in the NSW Electricity Infrastructure Roadmap - 25.
-Share the benefits of the Electricity Infrastructure Roadmap with the regions hosting infrastructure and with communities in transition - 26.
-Finalise a roadmap to meet emissions reduction targets in transport, beyond forecast fleet transition - 27.
+Strategic directions: Preserve a market-based approach to investment in electricity generation, transmission and retail to minimise the need for government subsidies.
+Support a new wave in transmission infrastructure in a manner consistent with community expectations.
+Pursue cost-effective initiatives to reduce emissions from State assets and infrastructure.
+22. Steadfast implementation of the NSW Electricity Infrastructure Roadmap in support of reliability and affordability 23.
+De-risk the planned delivery of a large program of new transmission infrastructure 24.
+Uplift capability and capacity across government and industry partners to secure delivery of the infrastructure needed in the NSW Electricity Infrastructure Roadmap 25.
+Share the benefits of the Electricity Infrastructure Roadmap with the regions hosting infrastructure and with communities in transition 26.
+Finalise a roadmap to meet emissions reduction targets in transport, beyond forecast fleet transition 27.
 Develop a roadmap for the NSW public infrastructure to achieve Net Zero